srcML/srcML/BUILD.md

 * Locate the CMake build output directory and open the solution `srcML.sln`.
 When the solution loads, change the Solution Configuration from `Debug` to `Release`.
 A debug version of srcML under windows is not supported.

 * Build solution.
 Once built, locate the build folder.
 Within that folder there is now a folder named `bin/Release` containing the srcML executable and libraries.
-Copy the dlls from **LINK PENDING** to `bin/Release` for dynamic linking.
+Extract the dlls from the zipped [executable dependencies](http://www.sdml.info/build/srcml_windows_exe_dependencies.zip) to `bin/Release` for dynamic linking.

 ##### Notes